If you’ve ever tried to send money overseas, chances are you’ve been asked for an IBAN code.

 Here at REMITR, we can solve all your international payment problems.
 Our service allows companies to send money to over 150 countries worldwide at any time.
 With REMITR, you get the best live foreign exchange rate – regardless of banking hours.

-We also offer you guaranteed savings, charging a flat fee as low as $5 to most countries – no matter how much money you want to send!
+We also offer guaranteed savings, charging a flat fee of just $5 to most countries.
+And that’s no matter how much you send!

 The beneficiary receives all the money that you send; we don’t charge any sneaky receiver fees when you send to them in their local currency.